OWASP/www-policy/operational/events.md

 - Committee meetings: a free and regularly scheduled meeting of voting members of a Committee, and supported by our community
 - Board meetings: a public general or public or private special meeting held by the Board of Directors.

-These meeting types do not require budgets or event pre-approval as long as they do not charge fees, seek sponsorships, and expenses within Expense policy limits.
+These meeting types do not require budgets or event pre-approval as long as they do not charge fees, seek sponsorships, or incur expenses over Expense policy limits.
+Bartering sponsorships (say, where event space or food and beverage is covered by a sponsor) are encouraged to ensure that meetings and smaller events do not require pre-approval.

 ## Community